 Engineering e2e Pathways Project

 The Engineering Education to Employment (Engineering e2e ) Secondary-Tertiary Pathways Project aims to increase the number of Level 6 and 7 engineering graduates in New Zealand. e2e ensures that New Zealanders are equipped with the knowledge and skills they need for lifelong success through providing thousands of courses to hundreds of thousands of learners.

 WECA is the Waikato Engineering Careers Association; an incorporated non-profit organisation, funded by members.
 WECA was formed in 2003 by Hamilton companies concerned at a shortage of skilled engineers.
 WECA fosters a vibrant and sustainable engineering sector by attracting and developing engineers for the future.

-Evolocity is a charitable organisation educating kiwis on the environmental & economic benefits of electric vehicles while growing youth interest in technology & engineering.
+Evolocity is a charitable organisation educating kiwis on the environmental and economic benefits of electric vehicles while growing youth interest in technology and engineering.
 Secondary school students design and build electric vehicles with access to tutors at the build camps.
 The students then compete in performance, innovation, design and communication.